aymenhafeez/aymenhafeez.github.io/_posts/2023-09-15-strange-attractors.md

 # Lorenz attractor

-* The Lorenz attractor was the first chaotic attractor to be found in three-dimensional continuous autonomous system
-* Prompted the emergence of a large number of chaotic systems in various disciplines

 The most well known attractor is the Lorenz attractor.
 This was discovered by Edward Lorenz in the 1960s while he was trying to create a mathematical model to describe the behaviour of convection cells in the Earth's atmosphere.
 He